jayconrod/gypsum/README.md

 * GNU Make 3.81 is needed to build CodeSwitch.

 Gypsum and CodeSwitch were developed and tested on Ubuntu 14.04 and MacOS X 10.10.
-They will may work on other platforms with some modification, but nothing else is supported right now.
+They may work on other platforms with some modification, but nothing else is supported right now.